Abdallahم

 The Spark.

 1995.
-A computer in the house for the first time.
+A computer arrives in the house.
 Windows 95.
 MS-DOS.
 A feeling that something enormous had just walked into my life.

 I remember sitting in front of that screen and feeling like I was talking to the future.
 I didn't know what it was yet.
 But I knew I had to keep going.